thomazyazima/thomazyazima.github.io/week-2/1-Chrome-Dev-Tools/readme.md

 - Use Chrome DevTools to manipulate elements in the DOM

 ## Summary
 Before starting this challenge, you will want to do a bit of research on the DOM.
-Read the following Resources before beginning.
+Read/watch the following resources before beginning.
 - [Mozilla's introduction to the DOM](https://developer.mozilla.org/en-US/docs/DOM/DOM_Reference/Introduction)
 - [Skillcrush's introduction to the DOM](http://skillcrush.com/2012/10/17/dom-document-object-model/)
 - [Introduction to the DOM (Video)](https://www.youtube.com/watch?v=-0ZcldkGlt8)